 Add the salt, shrimp paste, curry powder and turmeric powder, and mix well.

-Note: If using a blender, add 2-3 tablespoons vegetable oil and all the ingredients.
+If using a blender, add 2-3 tbsp vegetable oil and all the ingredients.
 Process until a smooth paste forms.